MarkRBest/markrbest.github.io/_posts/2020-12-05-savitsky-golay.md

 ![golay_issue](/assets/2020-12-05/golay-weights.png)

-Plot of filter coefficients for different derivatives.
+The plot of filter coefficients for different derivatives.

 ## Issues

-The main issue with savitsky golay filtering is one that plagues zero lag style filters.
+The main issue with Savitsky Golay filtering is one that plagues zero lag style filters.
 Estimates for recent observations changes as new data becomes available.
-In case of the scipy golay filter implementation there are various techniques to try to estimate future data to fit the filter to.
+In case of the scipy Golay filter implementation there are various techniques to try to estimate future data to fit the filter to.
 These include:
   * constant
   * last value
   * interpolate

-For any practical forecasting applications these are all useless and give a value that over weights the most recent observtion.
+For any practical forecasting applications, these are all useless and give a value that overweights the most recent observation.
-If golay filters are applied sequentially, and the last estimate of the filter recorded it's easy to visualise this problem.
+If Golay filters are applied sequentially, and the last estimate of the filter recorded it's easy to visualise this problem.

 ![golay_issue](/assets/2020-12-05/Savitsky-Golay-filter.png)

-The blue line is the estimated mean at time t and the red line is the current value of the golay filter.
+The blue line is the estimated mean at time t and the red line is the current value of the Golay filter.
-Without some way of estimating the future data the filter tends to tracks the most recent prices too closely and has a much higher volatility that compared with the smoothed value.
+Without some way of estimating the future data, the filter tends to tracks the most recent prices too closely and has much higher volatility that compared with the smoothed value.
 If the filter did its job perfectly we would expect the blue line to exactly track the orange line that is only known at a later date.

 ## Filter Correction